open-telemetry/opentelemetry-php-contrib/src/Propagation/Instana/README.md

 ## Usage

 ```
-$propagator = InstanaMultiPropagator::getInstance();
+$propagator = InstanaPropagator::getInstance();
 ```

 Both of the above have extract and inject methods available to extract and inject respectively into the header.

 ## Propagator Details